How to Prepare for Your Arraignment: A Complete Guide

 Entering a Plea

-• Guilty.
-Entering this plea means admitting to the offense, which usually moves directly to sentencing.
+• Entering this plea means admitting to the offense, which usually moves directly to sentencing.
 It’s rare at this stage unless it’s part of a plea bargain.

 • No contest.
 You don’t admit guilt but accept conviction.
 It’s treated like a guilty plea in criminal court but may carry different implications in civil matters.